Thinking up the right search terms is one of the major parts of your search strategy.

-And also think of the different forms:
+And also think of the different word forms:

 Correct your search terms along the way.
 If you do so from the very start, you will soon see which (new) terms produce the right results, and which terms don't.
-Repeat this method als long as it takes.
+Repeat this method as long as it takes.

 You don't have to reinvent the wheel.
 Use resources: